U.S. Campuses Report on Impact of International Students from China; Engagement with Brazil; Students Affected by Arab Spring Events.

-According to about 750 U.S. campuses responding to a joint survey conducted by eight leading higher education associations, overall enrollments of international students increased this fall at about half (53% or 391) of responding member campuses.
-Twenty percent (148) of the responding institutions experienced declines, and 27% (196) report that overall international student enrollments stayed about the same as last year.
-Regarding new international student enrollments, the survey indicates that 52% of responding institutions reported an increase for Fall 2011, while 23% reported a decline, and 25% reported level enrollments.
-The Fall 2011 snapshot survey findings, while not comprehensive, suggest that both new and overall international student enrollments are likely to continue to grow at a similar rate of increase as last year.
-This year’s responses are very similar to those from last year’s snapshot survey.
+According to a joint survey conducted by eight leading higher education associations, 61% (340) of responding member campuses report that the total number of international students enrolled at their institutions increased this fall compared to the previous year.
+Among the nearly 570 institutions responding, 17% (97) experienced declines, and 22% (124) report that their overall international student enrollments stayed about the same as last year.
+In addition, 56% of responding institutions reported an increase in new international students enrolled for fall 2012, while 23% reported a decline, and 21% reported that their new international student numbers remained level.
+The fall 2012 snapshot survey findings, while not comprehensive, suggest that the numbers of new international students and total international students are likely to continue to grow at a similar or even stronger rate of increase as last year.

-The survey was conducted online in October 2011 to provide a timely “snapshot” of what U.S. colleges and universities are experiencing with regard to international student enrollment for the current semester.
-In addition to reporting increases or decreases, educators are also asked to provide comments as to their perception of the reasons for these changes and steps they are taking to attract and retain international students.
+The survey was conducted online in October 2012 to provide a timely “snapshot” of what U.S. colleges and universities are experiencing with regard to international student enrollment in the current semester.
+In addition to reporting increases or decreases, educators are also asked to provide comments as to their perception of the reasons for these changes and on other timely issues, such as the impact of the increasing number of Chinese students on U.S. campuses, whether their institutions have had increased engagement with Brazil, and whether their campuses have provided support to students who were affected by the Arab Spring.

 This collaborative initiative is separate from the annual Open Doors Report on International Educational Exchange produced by the Institute of International Education with support from the U.S. Department of State.
-Open Doors provides comprehensive statistics and analysis based on detailed data collected throughout the previous year from more than 3,000 U.S. campuses, and the international student figures reported in Open Doors 2011 are for academic year 2010/11.
-The Fall snapshot survey is an effort by the U.S. higher education community to offer a complementary forward-looking, top-line view of international student enrollment trends contextualized by campus perspectives in the current year.
+Open Doors provides comprehensive statistics and analysis based on detailed data collected throughout the previous year from more than 3,000 U.S. campuses, and the international student figures reported in Open Doors 2012 are for academic year 2011/12.

-Sixty-two percent (461) of all responding institutions have taken special steps to ensure that the number of international students on their campuses does not decline.
-These steps included new staff or additional staff time devoted to international recruitment (cited by 54%), followed by new international programs of collaborations (cited by 53%), new funding for international recruitment trips (37%), and new funding for marketing and promotion of programs (32%).
-Many respondents also indicated steps, such as increased focus on retention efforts, better student support services and the introduction or expansion of English language programs.
+More than two-thirds of all responding institutions (69%, 388) have taken special steps to ensure that the number of international students on their campuses does not decline.
+These steps included adding new staff or devoting additional staff time to international recruitment (cited by 61%), followed by new international programs of collaborations (cited by 52%), new funding for international recruitment trips (41%), and engaging third-party recruiters/agents (31%).

-Institutions that have devoted more resources for international student recruitment trips seem to have concentrated mainly on Asia, with China by far the most popular recruitment destination.
-Many institutions also reported increased recruitment in the Middle East and in countries such as Brazil, Korea, Vietnam, Turkey and Indonesia.
-The institutions that did not take special steps mainly cited a lack of funding or resources.
+Institutions that have devoted more resources for international student recruitment trips say they have concentrated mainly on Asia, with China by far the most popular recruitment destination.
+Institutions also reported increased recruitment in Southeast Asia, the Middle East, and in countries such as Vietnam, Brazil, Korea, India, Indonesia, and Canada.
+The institutions that did not take special steps mainly cited a lack of funding or resources, or reported that that their international student enrollment is stable and growing and they are continuing with their existing recruitment strategies.